Mr8/timewall/README.md

 ### [DONE] network module
 > TODO: Add timeout using minheap or rbtree
-> TODO: An beatiful way to exist the reactor
+> TODO: A beautiful way to exist the reactor

 ### [TODO] protocol
 > TODO: binary or text?